WillHolbrook/advancedFunctionalProgramming/files/Resources/resources.md

    `agda-mode setup`

-1. Install DejaVu Sans Mono and Symbola fonts -- make the former your default font and the latter your fallback font by adding the following to your .emacs file:
+1. Install DejaVu Sans Mono and Symbola fonts -- make the former your default font and the latter your fallback font by adding the following to your `.emacs` file:

    `(set-fontset-font "fontset-default" nil (font-spec :name "DejaVu Sans Mono"))` `(set-fontset-font t nil "Symbola" nil 'append)`

+1. Add this line to your `~/.emacs` configuration file:

+   `(add-to-list 'auto-mode-alist '("\\.lagda.md\\'" . agda2-mode))`

 **For questions about Windows installation, ask our lecturer Todd Ambridge in the lab or on Teams.**